City Palace, Jaipur: Sileh Khana (Arms and Armour Gallery)

 Highlights of the collection are a tulwar owned by Maharaja Ram Singh Ji II (1835–80) (name inscribed on the blade) which had a blade length of 54 cm – bright steel, single-edged khanda blade with ricasso, shallow central fuller, and false edge.
 The blade is stamped at the forte with a Trishul and is heavier and shorter than normal indicating a special purpose.
-The gallery also showcases a tulwar which belonged to Maharaja Sawai Madho Singh II (1912).
+The gallery also showcases a tulwar which belonged to Maharaja Man Singh ji l (1592) and tulwar of Maharaja Sawai Madho Singh II (1912).
 The tulwar's hilt has chequered grip and pommel steel inlaid with silver flowers.

-Additionally, a beautifully painted shield featuring the clan goddess, Shila Mata, and hunting scenes, belonged to Maharaja Sawai Pratap Singh, and is an exquisite object of the collection, and a must-see object.
-The case also has a child's turban in metal which mimics a fabric turban, and is a unique item.
+A painted shield featuring the clan goddess, Shila Mata, and hunting scenes, belonged to Maharaja Sawai Pratap Singh and is part of the collection.
+The case also contains a child's metal turban made to resemble fabric.

 The armour section showcases helmets – "Khud".
-One of them is a 16th-century watered steel helmet which is rare to find.
+One of them is a 16th-century watered silver helmet & armour and pure gold helmet & armour which is rare to find.
 The helmet has been added with a false damascened band of decoration in the latter years of Maharaja Sawai Ram Singh II (19th century).
-Watered steel was extremely expensive and therefore used very sparingly.
+Watered silver and gold helmet & armour was extremely expensive and therefore used very sparingly.